2019 AGI, 2020 Income, Wage Forms and Transcript

 W-2 Wage, Income Data

-The Record of Account sections provide adjustments you, your preparer, or the IRS made after you filed the original tax return as shown under the Tax Return section.
-This transcript shows filing status, adjusted gross income, or AGI and taxable income.
+The Record of Account sections provide adjustments which you, your preparer, or the IRS made after you filed the original tax return as shown under the Tax Return section.
+This transcript shows filing status, adjusted gross income, and taxable income.

 Record of Account